Contributees/First-Ruby-Quest/CONTRIBUTING.md

 ### Submit a Pull Request

-1. Fork this repository on GitHub.
+1. Fork this repository on GitHub and clone that repository on your local machine.
+If you haven't forked or cloned repositories before, please refer to [GitHub's help page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=desktop)
 2. Create a branch for your changes, commit your work, and push your changes to your fork.
 3. Create a new Pull Request from your fork's branch to the main repository's main branch.